nathannewyen/nathannewyen/README.md

 - 📍 Dallas, Texas

 ### What Am I Working On?
-- 📱 I'm working on react and getting better at it.
+- 📱 I'm working on React and getting better at it.
 - 🌵 Working on myself and trying to be a better person.